leixiaofeng-astar/eye_rasabot/data/nlu.md

 - I have diabetes and I need laser, tell me more.
 - Is there any wound for panretinal photocoagulation?
 - When is panretinal laser performed?

-## intent: diabeticretinopathy-treatment_laser-retina_11
-- What are the risks of panretinal photocoagulation?
-- What are the side effects of laser for diabetes
-- What are the side effects of panretinal photocoagulation?
-- What are the complications of panretinal photocoagulation?
-- Is panretinal photocoagulation dangerous?
-- Is panretinal photocoagulation safe?

 ## intent: diabeticretinopathy-treatment_general-retina_13
 - Can the development of diabetic retinopathy be prevented?